zoff-music/zoff/server/README.md

         "userpass": USER_PASSWORD
     }

+Returns 400 for bad request
 Returns 403 for bad authentication
-Returns 404 if the song doesnt exist
-Returns 429 if you're doing too much of this request, with a Retry-After int value in the header.
+Returns 404 if the song doesnt exist or is the currently playing song Returns 429 if you're doing too much of this request, with a Retry-After int value in the header.
 Returns 200 if successful
 ```